 - Maintain and earn an overall grade of 83% or better.

-- Students with an overall grade less than 80% or better at the conclusion of the second week may be dropped from the course without refund.
+- Students with an overall grade of less than 80% or better at the conclusion of the second week may be dropped from the course without refund.

 - Have no more than two absences during the six-week session.